-Prussian blue - so versatile like Indigo.
-I also adore Windsor and Newton's Payne's Gray... it has a very blue cast and is incredibly useful.
+Prussian blue, it's so versatile, like Indigo.
+I also adore Windsor and Newton's Payne's Gray, it has a very blue cast and is incredibly useful.

 Where does your inspiration come from?

-I look at things, listen, read, and generally suck it all in like a sponge and out it pops!
+I look at things, listen, read, and generally suck it all up like a sponge and out it pops!

 Where do you buy your art supplies?